Energinet-DataHub/geh-core/source/TraceContext/documents/documentation.md

 # TraceContext Documentation

 Contains a middleware implementation of TraceContext parsing to help with retrieving CorrelationId and ParentId from the TraceContext.

+For more information on TraceContext please visit: https://www.w3.org/TR/trace-context/#trace-context-http-headers-format

 ## Usage